AminahAsif/Mri-Brain-Tumor-uq-xai-fairness/README.md

 ### 1. Classification Backbone

-- **Architecture:** EfficientNetB3 (ImageNet pretrained), fine-tuned in two stages — frozen head training first, then last-30-layer unfreeze at LR=1e-5
+- **Architecture:** EfficientNetB3 (ImageNet pretrained), fine-tuned in two stages, frozen head training first, then last-30-layer unfreeze at LR=1e-5
-- **Preprocessing:** CLAHE applied once to all 7,200 images and saved to Drive — improves tumor-tissue contrast without processing overhead during training
+- **Preprocessing:** CLAHE applied once to all 7,200 images and saved to Drive, improves tumor-tissue contrast without processing overhead during training
-- **Augmentation:** RandomFlip, RandomRotation(0.05), RandomZoom(0.1) — applied only during fine-tuning, not during frozen-head stage
+- **Augmentation:** RandomFlip, RandomRotation(0.05), RandomZoom(0.1), applied only during fine-tuning, not during frozen-head stage
 - **Validation strategy:** a 90/10 train/validation split is carved out of the Training/ folder only; the Testing/ folder is held out and touched exactly once, at final evaluation.
-(An earlier version of this pipeline used the Testing/ folder as the validation set during training — this leakage was identified and corrected; see `docs/limitations.md` for details.)
+(An earlier version of this pipeline used the Testing/ folder as the validation set during training, this leakage was identified and corrected; see `docs/limitations.md` for details.)
 - **Ablation study:** fine-tuning contributes most (+4.56pp over a frozen backbone), CLAHE adds +2.06pp, augmentation adds +0.19pp

 ### 2. Uncertainty Quantification - Monte Carlo Dropout